Improving the UX Journey with Agents & Customers

 The Tutor Onboarding Service Blueprint v1 became a foundational artifact for both product and operations:

-Helped prioritize enhancements with quantitative validation (CSAT + severity/frequency scoring)
+Prioritized enhancements with quantitative validation (CSAT + severity/frequency scoring)

 NEXT STEPS